davidjohnmaccallum/twilio-send-sms/README.md

 ## Getting Started

+For details see the [Firebase Functions docs](https://firebase.google.com/docs/functions/get-started).

-Create a .env file with the following environment variables.
+Create a .env file in the functions folder with the following environment variables.

 ```
 TWILIO_ACCOUNT_SID='xxx'